-- Adopting to new normal following the outbreak of COVID-19 - An aging workforce, coupled with a shortage of qualified talent, particularly in new trends of technology - A New Generation workforce that is less traditional, more technologically savvy, and ambitious renders it difficult for the Bank to connect them to its goals - Employees who become more qualified, multiskilled, and talented may expect higher wages and benefits, creating a challenge to the Bank to attract top talent - The relentless pressure for profitability coupled with government policies propels organisational change through continued mergers, acquisitions, and strategic alliances - Being a state bank, union and political influences may disrupt best practices of Human Resource Management - Difficulty in holding capacity building and training development programmes in a COVID-19 environment - Trade-off between health and safety priorities and ability to provide uninterrupted customer service
+Key challenges in 2021 Key opportunities in 2021 ting to new normal following the eak of COVID-19 ging workforce, coupled with a age of qualified talent, particularly in rends of technology w Generation workforce that is less ional, more technologically savvy, mbitious renders it difficult for the to connect them to its goals oyees who become more qualified, skilled, and talented may expect r wages and benefits, creating a enge to the Bank to attract top talent elentless pressure for profitability ed with government policies propels isational change through continued ers, acquisitions, and strategic alliances g a state bank, union and political ences may disrupt best practices of an Resource Management ulty in holding capacity building and ng development programmes in a D-19 environment e-off between health and safety ties and ability to provide errupted customer service Able to attract and retain highly skilled and qualified young employees High productivity through quality employees who are engaged and retained Capacity to meet current and future needs through our diverse and experienced workforce Prospect of enhancing human capabilities and productive capacity so that our people are agile, adaptive, and remain relevant in a rapidly evolving environment and job market Developing HR processes and documentation to effectively utilise time and resources Enhancing employee experience and loyalty by supporting a healthy work-life balance ard 616 🕜 Rs.
+29.2 Mn. 🖖 on ratio Employee turnover ratio 98.6% 1.4% 2020 - 98.8% 2020 - 1.2% and development in training and